 1. Space Needle

-One of the most iconic structures in the Pacific Northwest, the Space Needle is a must-see for anyone visiting Seattle.
-Originally built in 1962 for the World’s Fair, the Space Needle has since become an internationally recognized symbol of the city.
-At 520 feet tall, it offers stunning views of the city and beyond from its viewing deck on the top floor.
+One of the most recognizable structures in the Pacific Northwest (and possibly the entire United States), the Space Needle is a highly recommended destination for anyone visiting Seattle.
+Initially built for the 1962 World’s Fair, the Space Needle has become an internationally recognized city symbol.
+It is 520 feet tall and offers remarkable views of the city and beyond from its viewing deck on the top floor.

-Visitors can enjoy a meal at one of Space Needle’s two restaurants or take a ride to the top of the needle for stunning 360-degree views of Seattle and beyond.
 The views from the Space Needle are best enjoyed at sunset when the city is lit up in all its glory.
-You can even walk across the glass observation deck and feel like you’re floating in the sky!
+You can even walk across the glass observation deck and feel like you are floating in the sky.
 Try not to get dizzy while walking across the revolving glass floor!